oturns/geosnap/doc/api.rst

 .. autosummary::
    :toctree: generated/

-    osnap.analyze.cluster
+    geosnap.analyze.cluster
-    osnap.analyze.cluster_spatial
+    geosnap.analyze.cluster_spatial

 Clustering algorithms
 '''''''''''''''''''''''
-The following algorithms may be passed to `osnap.analyze.cluster` or `osnap.analyze.cluster_spatial` but they should not be called directly
+The following algorithms may be passed to `geosnap.analyze.cluster` or `geosnap.analyze.cluster_spatial` but they should not be called directly

 Classic (aspatial) Clustering
 """"""""""""""""""""""""""""""

-.. currentmodule:: osnap.analyze.analytics
+.. currentmodule:: geosnap.analyze.analytics

 .. autosummary::
    :toctree: generated/